Parks and Open Space

 The Community Garden policies help provide a positive gardening experience in productively used garden plots, which become an asset to the community.
 By following the policies and guidelines, you show that you want to garden successfully in a community garden plot.

-For more information about the garden, please contact the Community Gardens Coordinator:
+For more information about the garden or to check on plot availability, please contact the Community Garden Coordinator:

 City of Davis